 Our interests lie primarily in measuring and understanding how organic semiconductor molecules interact with each other and their environment.
 We do this by using confocal fluorescence microscopy to measure an individual molecule's properties, and compare this to situations where we have 2, 3 or many molecules stuck together.
 We can therefore understand interactions between molecules, and understand how the transition from single molecule-like properties to the normally observed bulk properties occurs.

 Read about what we do and how we do it.
 Our work involves microscopes, lasers, novel materials and advanced data analysis.
-We study a wide variety of organic semiconductors that are used in organic light emitting diodes and organic solar cells.

 Do you want to join us?
 Collaborate?
 Find out more about what we do?
 All enquiries are welcome, just click on the contact us button and say hello...